strang3nt/AdvancedAlgorithmsLab_21-22/Reports/Lab2/src/Introduction.md

 ```

 The code above represents the new TspGraph type, which is basically a Graph enriched with the data contained
-in the files provided which will be useful when printing the results.
+in the files provided, the latter will be useful when printing the results.